 (1) Send this Letter to Governor Rauner and Illinois EPA Director Alec Messina, asking them to tell Dynegy to properly dispose of its toxic waste.

 All you need to do is click the link, add your contact information, and then click "NEXT" to review and modify the letter.
 Sharing the reasons why you are concerned will have a greater effect if you take a moment to make it personal.

 (2) Watch and share Eco-Justice Collaborative's video on coal ash pollution and the Middle Fork.

 (3) Help us table at farmers' markets and other events.
-Contact Pam if you are interested.
+Use this form to contact us if you are interested.

 (4) Call Illinois State Representative Chad Hays (217.477.0104) and Illinois State Senator Scott Bennett (217.442.5252).
 Click for sample script.